s7web/s7_wordpress_theme_boilerplate/README.md

       ***Notice!***

        * Don't forget to register JS for choosen css library in the file  ```/functions/themes/theme-script.php```
-       *  2 and 3 points are more appropriate for customize library
+       *  2 and 3 items are more appropriate for customize library
        example:
        https://getbootstrap.com/docs/4.0/getting-started/theming/